lbarbato9/Dipole_Scattering/README.md

 3. The convalidation of the results has been done comparing our simulation with the ones coming from a numerical solver.

----To learn more about the theory, please follow the link below---
+---To learn more about the theory and results, please follow the link below---

 https://www.overleaf.com/project/66df1a8fdb4ccef9ec88defa